CaptainAsbestos/class-notes/global-gov/discussion-qs-finance.md

 ## Reinhart & Trebesch, IMF

 - Demontray asks: do political factors play a role in IMF Lending decisions?
+- Craig asks: The auhthors conclude that Mission Creep has made the IMF into a development agency rather than a lender of last resort, and that the IMF should rebuild the latter's capabilities to de-politicise its activities.
+But, if emerging economies don't want or need IMF loans while the Eurozone countries do, why is that a problem?

 ## General Questions

 ### Sanctions

 - Kaitlin asks: What are your thoughts on the use of sanctions internationally?
 I know when thinking of how to enforce human trafficking laws between states it has been proposed, but the problem is if it is actually coercive enough to work.
 What do you think?
+- Zineb asks: On what criteria do countries decide what type of sanctions they will impose on others?

 ### World Bank